 Ms. Pancoast is co-author and lead presenter of From the Front Office to the Classroom, TBC’s ongoing coaching program for 2-Day graduates that guides clients during their initial year of implementation.
 After leading From the Front Office for five years, Ms. Pancoast synthesized the curriculum and developed the Podcast Support Series, a TBC product which is now distributed to all 2-Day graduates.
 She is a senior presenter for TBC and trains TBC’s presenters and coaches throughout the United States.
 Since 2005, Ms. Pancoast has coached over 200 administrators in urban, suburban and rural school districts including New York City, suburban Denver, and the Texas panhandle.
 She has been instrumental in helping them become effective instructional leaders: overseeing breakthrough improvements in student achievement, even as they dramatically decrease their workloads.

 Ms. Pancoast has been a featured speaker for several national and international educator organizations, including the National Association of Secondary School Principals, the National Association of Supervisors and Curriculum Developers, and the European Council of International Schools.

-Reasoner is expert at ensuring that events run smoothly and fulfill their purpose – skills she developed in positions with the Georgia Dome & Olympic Stadium in Atlanta.
+Katie Reasoner is an expert at ensuring that events run smoothly and fulfill their purpose – skills she developed in positions with the Georgia Dome & Olympic Stadium in Atlanta.
 She has over twenty years of experience managing projects and organizing events, both in the education arena and outside of it.
 She has worked with organizations large and small, including the Park Tudor School, the Indiana University Foundation and their Women in Philanthropy program.